5 Best Accessible Vegan Cafés in London

 As we discuss in our 5 essential facts about disability inclusion, simply being "disabled-friendly" is not enough.
 People need objective data.
 A venue might have a ramp, but the experience is incomplete if the toilet is down a flight of stairs or the lift is too small for a powerchair.

-In 2026, we are seeing more restaurants provide an access statement on their website.
+In 2026, we are seeing more restaurants provide a clear access statement on their website.
 We encourage you to always check these before visiting.
-Alternatively, you can use the Sociability app to see real photos of the venue taken by our mapping team.
+Alternatively, you can use the Sociability app to see real photos of the venue layout taken by our mapping team.

 Frequently Asked Questions (FAQ)